 Fall and spring.
 3 credits maximum each term.
 Registration by permission of instructor.
-Faculty in International Nutrition Program.
+Faculty in Program in International Nutrition.

 This option is designed for graduate students, mainly those with a concentration in international nutrition, who wish to become familiar with some specific topic related to international nutrition that is not adequately covered in an existing course.
-It usually consists of tutorial study on an agreed topic.
+It consists usually of tutorial study on an agreed topic.
 Because the topics change, the course may be repeated for credit.